noraworld/pokedex/README.md

 require 'pokedex'
 ```

-Also in Ruby, method chaining is available.
+And in Ruby, method chaining is available.

 ```ruby
 Pokedex::Filter.new.type('ice').region('sinnoh').random(3).only('name').take